Hola from Guatemala!

 All the while parked in the nasty parking lot :( We felt like we had exhausted all of our options and had searched everywhere possible, by the end of the 3rd day neither of us felt comfortable remaining in the town.
 It was very difficult to leave (we felt like we should give our dog more time) however we felt as though we needed to move on.
 The first week was really rough on us, and we miss Sadie terribly (she had become another member of our family) but we are doing much better now.

 After setting up camp we spent our evening touring the eclectic village of San Marcos.
 We popped into a brick oven pizza shop for dinner, we thought this would be a good time to celebrate and enjoy our first meal out at an official restaurant with walls.
 The next morning we woke to an amazing choir of tropical birds, much different from the songs at home.
 The lake and the surrounding volcanoes were clear as a bell and so peaceful.
-We hiked into town and enjoyed a birthday breakfast in a beautiful garden.
-It was absolutely delicious, and made us somewhat homesick.
-We miss the Pancake House! :) After lounging beside the water we packed up camp and took another lancha (boat) back to Homey.

 Ben and Em